6 min read

 Hiring.
 Firing.
 When to push.
 When to wait.
 Whether a customer is asking for something strategically important or just urgently distracting.
 Whether the team is tired because the plan is hard, or because the plan is wrong.

 AI can help collect the evidence.
 It can help frame the options.
-It can help show the consequences of each path.
+It can help map the possible consequences of each path.
 But it should not erase the pause.

 The pause is where values enter the decision.

 That is the part of work we need to protect as AI gets faster.
-Not by rejecting AI, but by designing collaboration patterns that keep humans in the loop in a meaningful way.
+Not by rejecting AI, but by designing collaboration patterns that keep people in the loop in a meaningful way.

 What I would tell my 24-year-old self